MJstephenson/STEM-Stars/README.md

 12. As the site owner, I want users to be able to contact STEM Stars.
 13. As the site owner, I want users to be able to get an overview of what STEM Stars is about.
 14. As the site owner I want users to be able to see statistics about females in STEM
-15. As the site owner I want the users to be able to see examples of mentors that they can access and information about them.
+15. As the site owner I want the users to be able to see examples of mentors and be taken to a page where they can access information about them.
 16. As the site owner I want users to be able to see what services STEM Stars offers.
 17. As the site owner I want users to be able to contact and re-contact STEM Stars for more information via a form